snooba-home

 Tour the museums, nutmeg factories or working rum distilleries or hire a four-wheel jeep and discover this spectacular island at your own pace.
 Once you leave the south-western part of Grenada, there is hardly any traffic.

-There are a couple of things you should know before heading off though: the roads are often in bad condition, signs are either non existent or badly positioned and therefore easy to miss, and you have to watch out for the fierce sleeping policemen!
+When exploring the island there are a couple of things you should know before heading off: the roads are often in bad condition, signs are either non existent or badly positioned and therefore easy to miss, and you have to watch out for the fierce sleeping policemen!
 There are not many roads on the island, but should you really get lost, the Grenadians are more than happy to help!

 Time: GMT -4 hours